nathanmorello/nathanmorello-cs/content/posts/mini-howtos.md

 ...And the next time, you can’t remember how you did it!

 To avoid losing all this hard-earned knowledge, for several years I kept a single text file called "Everyday-troubleshoot".
 It worked, but it wasn’t practical.
-Every time I had to:
-- Remember where I put the file.
-- Look through a sort of "table fo content" I kept at the beginning of the first page.
-- Find the topic.
-- Try the noted solution.
-- Possibly update it.
-- Update the table of content...

-It was long and tedious that sometimes I’d *postpone* updating it with a new note, because I just didn't have time... and end up right back where I started.
+Every time I had to: remember where I put the file, look through a sort of "table fo content" I kept at the beginning of the first page, find the topic, use, it, update note and table of content...
+It was long and tedious.
+So much that sometimes I’d *postpone* updating it with a new note, because I just didn't have time... ending up right back where I started.

 Then two things happened:

 1. I read [*How to Take Smart Notes*](https://www.amazon.de/How-Take-Smart-Notes-Technique/dp/3982438802?ie=UTF8&tag=googhydr08-21&hvadid=719378855680&hvpos=&hvexid=&hvnetw=g&hvrand=2470447675421112442&hvpone=&hvptwo=&hvqmt=&hvdev=c&ref=pd_sl_1igezu3og_e&tag=&ref=&adgrpid=172726841667&hvpone=&hvptwo=&hvadid=719378855680&hvpos=&hvnetw=g&hvrand=2470447675421112442&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9061166&hvtargid=dsa-1595363597442&hydadcr=&mcid=&gad_source=1) by Sönke Ahrens, discovering the work of Niklas Luhmann and his [*Zettelkasten* Method](https://en.wikipedia.org/wiki/Zettelkasten), as well as its adaptationsin the [digital world](https://www.youtube.com/watch?v=o1NJYnZCfmY), which made me realize the value of (*very*) short and well-crafted notes;

-2. I decided to improve my knowledge of Bash, because it’s one of the fundamental tools for both Linux administration and for building a career in the DevOps field.
+2. I decided to improve my knowledge of **Bash**, because it’s one of the fundamental tools for both Linux administration and for building a career in the DevOps field.

 >{{< figure src="/images/burroughscuts.jpg" width="350" alt="Burroughs" >}}
->So, like a little **William Burroughs**, I started doing a proper [cut-up](https://austinkleon.com/2018/09/18/the-surprisingly-long-history-of-the-cut-up-technique/) of my troubleshooting notes—and other pieces of useful notes taken during the years—to create a **simple**, **fast, fully terminal-based** way to save small documentation notes, snippets, and troubleshooting tips.
+>So, like a little **William Burroughs**, I started doing a proper [cut-up](https://austinkleon.com/2018/09/18/the-surprisingly-long-history-of-the-cut-up-technique/) of my troubleshooting notes—and other pieces of useful notes taken during the years, and I created **Mini-Howtos**.

+## Meet 'mini-howtos'

+Mini-howtos is a **simple**, **fast, fully terminal-based** bash script to save small documentation notes, snippets, and troubleshooting tips.
 A handy tool for organizing all those small discoveries, insights, and searches — **especially helpful when you need to learn and retain information from *someone else’s* documentation**.: how was that `iptables` command?
 And that Apache fix?
 Look at that nice Ansible snippet!
 How is that thing you need to do on the Wazuh server to remove a deprecated agent...?.
-Basically a little *Zettelkaste* dedicated to those famous “**tricks of the trade**” you don’t want to forget... and that you can use for showing off to your colleagues 😎
+"Mini" stands for the size of the notes, that put together create a little *Zettelkasten* dedicated to those famous “**tricks of the trade**” you don’t want to forget... and that you can use for showing off to your colleagues 😎

-## Meet 'mini-howtos'
-So, this is **mini-howtos**.
-The "mini" stands more for the size of the notes, than for their number, which is getting bigger everyday.
-It's a small Bash script to
+Mini-howtos can:
 - **create**
 -  **list**
 - and **search** notes interactively and directly from the terminal.